sirrah-tam/matharris-astro/src/pages/accessibility.md

 ### Conformance status

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-This website is fully conformant with WCAG 2.1 level AA.
-Fully conformant means that the content fully conforms to the accessibility standard without any exceptions.
+This website is strives to be conformant with WCAG 2.1 level AA.

+### Known issues
+There are a few known issues that are in the process of being addressed:

+* Icons used to indicate links open in a new tab don't have a textual equivalent.
+* There are some pages that are only able to be accessed in a single way, I'm working on getting a styled sitemap page.
+* There are navigation links that are repeated across inner pages that don't have a bypass link, there are less than 6 which is my bar for requiring a skip link.

 ### Feedback